rafaelmoraes003/native-shop/README.md

 ###

 Clone the application using the `git clone` command.
-After that, enter the project folder using the `cd native-shop` command.
+After that, enter the project folder using the `cd native-shop` command and use the `npm install` command to install all the dependencies.

 ###